Lab Members and Alumni

 Anisha Thomas, M.A.

-Anisha is a third year graduate student in the Clinical Psychology PhD program.
+Anisha is a fourth year graduate student in the Clinical Psychology PhD program.
 She received her master’s degree in Clinical Psychology from Western Kentucky University.
 Her thesis examined the impact of distress tolerance and social support on self-directed violence among Black college students.
 She then moved to the University of Texas Health Science Center at Houston where she worked as a clinic coordinator and counselor for a specialty trauma clinic.
 Following her time there, Anisha returned to Kentucky and worked as a clinician at both a behavioral health hospital and crisis stabilization unit.
 Anisha’s primary areas of interest include emotion regulation, suicidality, and the experience of chronic and traumatic stress among Blacks and other marginalized groups.

 Ashley Pate, B.S.